 Important Note: Students who have fully withdrawn from their program and who wish to resume their studies at a later date will be required to submit an application for admission to degree studies.
 The application may require additional documentation as specified by the Admissions Regulations of the Undergraduate Calendar.

-Students who opt to remain active in their program during an absence from studies should note that they will be made inactive after nine consecutive terms without registration.
+Students who choose to remain active in their program should note that they will be made inactive after nine consecutive terms without registration.